potatomat0/twins/Documents/Twins - Documents.md

 - selection state: highlight the chosen answer with a soft glow of the button’s color and a bold label.
 - responsiveness: on small screens, long labels use smaller font or abbreviated text (e.g., "Slightly Dis.", "Slightly Ag.") to keep all five options visible.
 - completion requirement: users must answer all 50 questions to access the result screen.
 No early finish is allowed.
 At the final step, if any question is unanswered, a helper action jumps to the first unanswered item.
+ - navigation gating: Next is disabled until the current question is answered.
+At the last question, the button shows "See result" and is enabled only after selecting the final answer.
+ - header & gestures: this screen shows a stack header; swiping left on the header moves back to the previous screen.
 - navigation gating: the "Next" button is disabled until the current question has an answer.
 Users cannot advance without selecting a response.
 At question 50, the button label reads "See result" and is enabled only after answering the final item.

 ### Result Screen